amazon-ion/ion-schema/docs/isl-2-0/spec.md

   _crested: false,
   _banded: true,
 }

+FAQ::{
+  q: "What is the biggest type of penguin?",
+  a: "The emperor penguin."
+}

 schema_footer::{}

+[ "Goodbye" ]

 {% endcapture %}
-{% include example.md title="A schema with open content using un-reserved symbols as open content field names." code=sample_code %}
+{% include example.md title="A schema with open content using un-reserved symbols as open content field names, and top-level open content displaying the author's excitement and love for the subject." code=sample_code %}

 {% capture sample_code %}
 schema_header::{